cultureteamco/website/clients/odg.md

 ## {{short-title}}

 The Office for Digital Government invited us to be a part of their strategic planning day.
-They weren’t exactly sure what they wanted at first but once they’d learnt how our process works and that we’re able to slip into a quick meeting at short notice, we collaborated on a very meaningful set of outcomes.
+Once they’d learnt that we were able to slip into a quick meeting at short notice, we collaborated on a very meaningful set of outcomes.

 ODG’s teams were required to pitch the value proposition of the business during the strategy day.
 In preparation for this pitch, Culture Team would get them in the mindset to approach the question; ‘What is the purpose of the unit?’, among others.
 Then, on the actual day, Culture Team would run a second session, focused on team bonding.